samvloeberghs/ng-vikings-2017-workshop/README.md

 ## Starting with Ionic 2 and Firebase

-To start this part of the workshop, checkout the `part-1-starting-with-ionic2-and-firebase` branch.
+To start this part of the workshop, checkout the `part-1` "starting with ionic2 and firebase" branch.

 During this part of the workshop we will briefly go trough the abilities of Ionic 2 and Firebase by browsing the documentation and exploring the basic elements and features.